OPPO Reno6 5G review: upper middle class in retro design?

 No Reno6 Pro 5G for Germany

-Where we were last year "Pro“ Model seen from the Reno4, only the normal Reno6 5G is standing alone this year.
-That doesn't mean there isn't any Promodel exists, it only means that this will not be available in Germany.
-Probably because this one is too similar to the Oppo Find X3 Neo at a hunt.
+Where we were last year “Pro” model of the Reno4, this year only the normal Reno6 5G is available.
+That does not mean that there is no Pro model at all, it just means that it will not be available in Germany.
+Probably because it is too similar to the Oppo Find X3 Neo at a hunt.

 Retro design - flat frames